Road Trip Tips: Traveling with a Babyby Elizabeth MacDonald

 That’s it.
 You must have patience.
 This may be a very hard trait to pull from yourself, but I assure you that the absolute only way to enjoy the trip will be with patience on your mind.
 Repeat after me: This trip is going to take significantly longer than planned, and that is okay.

-With airports sitting empty due to COVID fears, and everyone going stir-crazy at home, road trips are topping the summer vacation mode of transportation this year.
-Families are restless and vacations are way overdue!
+With traveling picking back up, road trips are topping the summer vacation mode of transportation.
+Families have been restless and vacations are way overdue!

 Whether you are driving alone with your baby or children, or your partner, awesome family member, or best friend is making the trip with you, there are ways to help make the trip a smooth one.
 (Well, there will be bumps in the road, but it can be fun!)